DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/editing-menu.md

 Name | Properties | Description
 -----|------------|------------
 EditingMenu.Layout | [EditingMenu.LayoutProps](#editingmenulayoutprops) | A component that renders the editing menu's layout.
-EditingMenu.Modal | [EditingMenu.ModalProps](#editingmenuomodalprops) | A component that renders the editing menu's overlay.
+EditingMenu.Overlay | [EditingMenu.OverlayProps](#editingmenuomodalprops) | A component that renders the editing menu's overlay.
 EditingMenu.Button | [EditingMenu.ButtonProps](#editingmenubuttonprops) | A component that renders the editing menu's button.
-EditingMenu.Container | [EditingMenu.ContainerProps](#editingmenucontainerprops) | A component that renders the editing menu's container.

 Additional properties are added to the component's root element.